Top 90 Common Questions in IELTS speaking (audio included) (Thay Anh IELTS)

 • Appreciate the beauty of nature → Thưởng thức vẻ đẹp của thiên nhiên

-• Serve as a stress buster → Giúp giảm stress
+• Stress buster → Phương pháp giảm stress

-• Rejuvenate my mind → Làm mới lại tinh thần
+• Rejuvenate → Làm mới lại, phục hồi năng lượng

 Exercises

-- 3. I am a ______ fan of outdoor activities.
+- 3. She is a ______ fan of football.

-- 4. These activities serve as a ______ buster for me.
+- 5. Travelling is a great ______ buster for me.

-- 9. I love to ______ the beauty of nature during my hikes.
+- 8. I like to ______ the beauty of nature by going to the park.

 Answers